 An injury severe enough to cause death also qualifies.
 In such cases, your family could file a wrongful death lawsuit against the responsible party.
 Finally, no fault insurance does not address property damage.
 You may file a claim against the at-fault driver for damage to your vehicle.

-If you or someone you know suffered a serious injury because of another party’s negligence or recklessness, contact an experienced Florida car accident attorney at Kogan & DiSalvo.
+If you or someone you know suffered a serious injury because of another party’s negligence or recklessness, contact an experienced car accident attorney at Kogan & DiSalvo.
 Schedule a free, no-obligation consultation today.
 When you need a full-service law firm that takes cases on a contingency basis, you can depend on us.